 Applying for a grant for almost €50.000 is one thing, but doing so in a foreign language is another.
 I can only encourage English-speaking start-ups to dedicate enough time to this process and have a German-speaking translator nearby.

 The application consisted of the typical business deliverables, such as a business case, financial planning, targets, and a 10-minute video-pitch.
-The application also included a non-binding HR plan with gender quotas, which is something that Hamburg pioneers, and something good to see institutionalized in such an official application.
+The application also included a non-binding HR plan with gender quotas, which is something that Hamburg pioneers, and something good to see institutionalised in such an official application.

 The effort related to this application was around 1 month.
 This would be of course very hard to accomplish without professional support and coordination by the IFB Innostarter itself.
 Thank you Jan.